Bob Menendez

-In 1974, at the age of 20, Menendez was elected to the Union City School District's Board of Education.
-He received degrees from Saint Peter's University and Rutgers Law School.
+In 1974, Menendez was elected to the Union City School District's Board of Education.
+He studied political science at Saint Peter's University and graduated from Rutgers Law School.
 In 1986, he was elected mayor of Union City.
-In 1988, while continuing to serve as mayor, he was elected to represent the state's 33rd district in the New Jersey General Assembly and, within three years, moved to the New Jersey Senate, upon winning the March 1991 special election for the 33rd Senate district.
-The next year, Menendez won a seat in the House of Representatives and represented New Jersey's 13th congressional district for six two-year terms, from 1993 to 2006.
-In January 2006, he was appointed to fill the U.S. Senate seat being vacated by Jon Corzine (who had been elected governor of New Jersey), and was elected to a full six-year term in November; he was reelected in 2012 and 2018.
+While continuing to serve as mayor, he was elected in 1988 to represent the state's 33rd district in the New Jersey General Assembly and moved to the New Jersey Senate in 1991 upon winning the special election for the 33rd Senate district.
+The next year, Menendez won a seat in the House of Representatives.
+In January 2006, Menendez was appointed by Governor Jon Corzine to fill his vacated Senate seat.
+He was elected to a full six-year term in November and reelected in 2012 and 2018.
+Menendez chaired the United States Senate Committee on Foreign Relations from 2013 to 2015 and from 2021 to 2023.

-In 2015, Menendez was indicted on federal corruption charges; the jury was unable to reach a verdict and charges were dropped in 2018.
-The United States Senate Select Committee on Ethics "severely admonished" him.
+Menendez was indicted on federal corruption charges in 2015; the jury was unable to reach a verdict, and the charges were dropped in 2018.
+In 2018, the United States Senate Select Committee on Ethics "severely admonished" Menendez for accepting gifts from donor Salomon Melgen without obtaining committee approval, failing to disclose certain gifts, and using his position as a senator to advance Melgen's interests.

+In September 2023, Menendez was again indicted on federal corruption charges that he aided and provided sensitive information to the government of Egypt.
+The following month, he was charged with conspiracy to act as a foreign agent of the Egyptian government for accepting bribes in exchange for promoting Egypt's opposition to the Grand Ethiopian Renaissance Dam (GERD) on the Blue Nile and for trying to convince the U.S. State Department to adopt Egypt's stance on this issue.
+A superseding indictment in January 2024 accused Menendez of also working for the government of Qatar.
+In March 2024, Menendez was indicted for obstruction of justice.
+In July 2024, a jury found him guilty of all charges.
+Menendez resigned from the Senate in August 2024 and was sentenced to 11 years imprisonment in January 2025.
+He has maintained his innocence and vowed to appeal the verdict.
+As of July 2025, Menendez was incarcerated at the minimum-security federal prison in Allenwood, Pennsylvania (FCI Allenwood Low).